dgaydukov/cert-ocpjp11/files/ocpjp11.md

 JNI (java native interface) - also prevent code optimization, cause JVM can't read inside, so it assumes the worst case and don't do any optimization. so don't overuse native methods cause it again slow down performance

 ###### Garbage collection
+Viewing GC logs (using GCViewer tool):
+* you can add following line to VM arguments: `-verbose:gc -Xlog:gc:gc.log -XX:+PrintGCDetails -Xlog:gc*::time `
+* `-verbose:gc` - display verbose logs (by default into stdout)
+* `-Xlog:gc:gc.log` - send logs to file where `gc.log` - filename, you can specify other path to file
+* `-XX:+PrintGCDetails` - add gc details like: size of young and old before each gc
+* `-Xlog:gc*::time` - add timestamp to gc logs
+* you can use https://github.com/chewiebug/GCViewer tools to visualize GC `java -jar gcviewer-1.36.jar` You can run app without GC by adding `-XX:+UseEpsilonGC` - this would switch off GC completely, but app may fail with OutOfMemoryException

 Zero GC - practice where we write code in such a way, that we don't generate objects in the heap, that would be destroyed.
 There are multiple ways:
 * use off-heap memory
 * use object pooling - where you pre-allocate required objects on the start and then just reuse them